WurthElektronik/FeatherWings/CalypsoSensorCombo/README.md

 For the data visualization, please read Azure [Calypso FeatherWing documentation](../CalypsoWiFiFeatherWing/lib/examples/azure)

-## Create SQL Database Table
+## Visualize data

 For the information how to create SQL database, please read appropriate chapter in the [Calypso FeatherWing documentation](../CalypsoWiFiFeatherWing/lib/examples)

 ### Necessary Steps
+1. Follow the steps from the [Calypso FeatherWing cloud example](../CalypsoWiFiFeatherWing/lib/examples)
+2. Differences from the [Calypso FeatherWing cloud example](../CalypsoWiFiFeatherWing/lib/examples) are
-1. Create SQL database for the sensor values to be filled with the streal amalytics job created in the [Calypso FeatherWing cloud example](../CalypsoWiFiFeatherWing/lib/examples)
+   * Create SQL database for the sensor values to be filled with the streal amalytics job created in the [Calypso FeatherWing cloud example](../CalypsoWiFiFeatherWing/lib/examples)
+   * Go to already created database on already created server and create new table in the **Query window (preview)** to save the stream analytics job data of the real-time sensor values from the IoTHub.

+#### Create SQL Database Table

 ```SQL